Human Service Acronyms

-- ADRC’s make up a network of agencies, including aging and disability network stakeholders, that serve as coordinated entry points of access to LTSS driven care.
-ADRC’s also operate under a NWD philosophy.
+ADRCs make up a network of agencies, including aging and disability network stakeholders, that serve as coordinated entry points of access to Long Term Support Systems (LTSS) driven care.
+ADRCs also operate under a No Wrong Door (NWD) philosophy.

 BCBA – Board Certified Behavior Analyst

-- National certification by the Behavior Analyst Certification Board to provide ABA or behavior therapy to a variety of populations.
+National certification by the Behavior Analyst Certification Board to provide applied behavior analysis or behavior therapy to a variety of populations.
 Eligibility includes education (Master’s Degree), on-the-job training, national competency testing and continuing education.
 BCBAs are approved to provide Behavior Intervention and Support services under the current developmental disability Medicaid Waivers.
 Some states have begun to implement state licensing of BCBAs.